 Entry-level Administrative Resume Template: Data-Entry Keyers

 This entry-level data entry job seeker doesn't have much professional experience, with some time as a retail cashier and a few months as an intern.
-The candidate focuses more on her comprehensive skills and qualifications with the functional resume template.
+For that reason, the candidate focuses more on her comprehensive skills and qualifications by using a functional resume template.

-This job seeker puts administrative skills at the forefront of her resume, such as organization, attention to detail and technical skills.
+This job seeker puts desirable administrative skills at the forefront of her resume, such as organization, attention to detail and technical skills.
 She also shines with an effective summary statement that shows off her teamwork skills, positive attitude and conflict-resolution expertise.

 CTA: Build my resume